appsocially/upil-site/docs/language/README.md

 # UPIL Language

+The UPIL language was designed to allow both developers and non-developers to describe "scenarios", or high-level flows of interaction between a user and an application.
 UPIL has several high-level entities to allow you to interact with a user.
 UPIL also includes other concepts for describing high-level business-logic including conditional logic, loading data from external sources, and external actions.

 ## Entity Structure